Get Started

 A Day of Reflection for Adults

-This retreat provides a quiet space to reflect on the parts of your life in need of change and the hope that comes from starting over.
+This day of reflection provides a quiet space to reflect on the parts of your life in need of change and the hope that comes from starting over.
 Through Ignatian prayer and honest self-reflection, you will explore how a spirit of humility can lead to a deeper, more meaningful relationship with God

 A day or evening of reflection, grounded in the Jesuit tradition, is a shorter version of the Ignatian Weekend Retreat.
 Wherever you are on your spiritual journey, a day or evening program is sure to give you the peace and serenity needed to be still and to rest in God's loving embrace.